opensearch-project/documentation-website/_im-plugin/index-context.md

 Consider the following when using the `context` parameter during index creation:

 1. If you use the `context` parameter to create an index, you cannot include any settings declared in the index context during index creation or dynamic settings updates.
-2. Context becomes permanent when set on an index or index-template.
+2. The index context becomes permanent when set on an index or index template.

 When you adhere to these limitations, suggested configurations or mappings are uniformly applied on indexed data within the specified context.